Heading to Las Vegas soon? Skip the overpriced tourist traps!

 Located right next to the front lobby, step inside a jaw-dropping 14,000-square-foot glass dome canopy.
 Every single season, a massive team transforms this room into an incredibly detailed theatrical wonderland constructed out of tens of thousands of real fresh flowers, live trees, and animated sets.

 Head slightly out of town into Henderson for a sweet treat.
-You can take a free self-guided aisle tour to see exactly how premium chocolate bark and caramels are manufactured, claim a free sample piece, and then wander outside through Nevada’s largest botanical cactus garden.
+You can take a free self-guided aisle tour to see exactly how premium chocolate bark and caramels are manufactured, claim a free chocolate sample piece at the end, and then wander outside through Nevada’s largest botanical cactus garden.

 Wander through the indoor cobblestone pathways of the Grand Canal Shoppes underneath a faux painted blue sky.
-Every single day, you can catch “Streetmosphere”—completely free pop-up performances by classically trained Italian opera singers, stilt walkers, musicians, and intricate living statues.
+Every single day, you can catch “Streetmosphere”—completely free pop-up performances by classically trained Italian opera singers, stilt walkers, and living statues.
+Cool tip: Stand along the canal bridges to listen to the master gondoliers belt out gorgeous, traditional melodies as they steer their boats down the indoor waterways!

 Head inside the back corridors of the MGM Grand to serve as a real network studio audience member.
-You can grab free tickets to sit inside a high-tech screening room, watch a brand-new, unreleased television pilot or show from networks like CBS, and use electronic dials to give your real-time feedback.
+You can grab free tickets to sit inside a high-tech screening room, watch a brand-new, unreleased television pilot from networks like CBS, and use electronic dials to give your real-time feedback.
+They’ll even hand you a coupon savings book as a thank-you when you finish!

 🤔 Free Things to Do in Las Vegas: Frequently Asked Questions